Ex-Arsenal star Ozil stretchered off injured during latest Fenerbahce outing | Goal.com

 Ex-Arsenal star Mesut Ozil was stretchered off injured during his latest outing for Fenerbahce on Thursday.

-Ozil had to be helped off the pitch early in the second half of a 1-1 draw with Antalyaspor, sparking fears he could now be facing a lengthy spell on the sidelines.
+Ozil had to be helped off the pitch early in the second half of a 1-1 draw with Antalyaspor, having initially been handed his fourth consecutive start for his new club.

 The 32-year-old went down awkwardly on his ankle following a challenge from opposition forward Fredy and was unable to continue thereafter, compounding what has so far been a frustrating start to his Fenerbahce career.